Installing Galera Manager

 Enter your domain name or IP of the server:

-An IP address works well, but you won’t be able to utilize an external certification authority, neither you’ll be able to use self-signed certificates.
+An IP address works well, but you won’t be able to utilize an external certification authority, neither you will be able to use self-signed certificates.

 Since you entered an IP address, SSL won't be available.